sybernix/lang-exchange-lk/docs/thesis.md

 #### 3.1.3 Customers

 All Sri Lankans who want to learn a second language.
 They should have access to the internet and basic IT knowledge.

+#### 3.1.4 Functionality

+*   Users should be able to sign up and create a learning profile
+*   User should be able to find matching language partners
+*   User should be able to send and receive message to a language partner
+*   User should be able to post text, and photo posts
+*   Posts by others learning the same language should be discoverable
+*   Messages in other languages should be translated and shown alongside in the chat window
+*   System should suggest best matching language partners based on compatibility
+*   User should get notification about new followers
+*   User should be able to edit his personal information
+*   User should be able to upload profile picture and cover picture
+*   User should be able to see posts by the partners he or she follows
+*   User should be able to view an introduction text, pictures, posts, language information, age, sex, and city of other users by visiting their profile
+*   User should be able to filter potential partner discovery with city, sex, and age range